 Directors are required to retire from the board at the end of the term during which they attain the age of 72.
 Directors with 18 years of service are eligible for a three year director emeritus position upon retirement from the board.
 Emeritus directors are eligible to receive payments of \$1,000 per month.
-Amounts shown under all other compensation in the table above reflect amounts accrued for this benefit.
+Amounts shown under the "All Other Compensation" column in the table above reflect amounts accrued for this future benefit.